I live in the San Francisco Bay Area, one of the country’s most expensive real estate markets.

 Jack and Jill had always wanted to get into real estate investing, though they had thought that they had to invest in a rental property, which would mean they would have to be landlords.

-With their busy lives, they aren’t sure they want all the hassles that come with investing in a rental property, so rather than jump and start buying up rental properties, they pause to consider their investments options.
+With their busy lives, they aren’t sure they want all the hassles that come with investing in a rental property, so rather than jump and start buying up rental properties, they pause to consider their investment options.

-Best of all, this means that Jack and Jill get to invest in real estate without having to deal with any of the headaches or time commitments of being landlords for individual rental properties.
+Best of all, this means that Jack and Jill get to own real estate without having to deal with any of the headaches or time commitments of being landlords for individual rental properties.
 Instead, the general partners leading the syndications will do all the heavy lifting of managing the properties, meaning Jack and Jill can sit back and enjoy the ongoing passive cash flow.